HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 ) string | undefined : `the locale like 'zh_CN'.`
 ```

 This method gets the region of the specified category and returns a string.
-Certain platforms may not support certain locale categories, such as the name (`name`) category.
+Certain platforms may not support certain locale categories, such as the `name` category.
 For unsupported locale classifications, the function will either throw an `Unsupported` exception, or return `undefined` when evaluated silently.

 ```js
 $SYS.locale(!